Scan Documents

 Scan option

-4. Select the type of scan you want to perform:
+3. In the header, select the type of scan you want to perform:

-Single scan option Scans one or more pages into a single document.
+• single document iconSingle - scans one or more pages into a single document.
 If your scanner can scan multiple pages, for example, via a sheet feeder, you can combine multiple pages into a single document.

-For example, suppose you have two specialist letters for your patient, and each letter has three pages.
-Set the page indicator to Page indicator and then click Scan button The first three pages (letter 1) will be scanned into a document, and then the last three pages (letter 2) will be scanned into a second document.
+• batch document iconBatch - scans one or more pages into multiple documents.
+For example, if you have two specialist letters for your patient and each letter has three pages.
+Set the page indicator to 3 and then click Scan.
+The first three pages (letter 1) will be scanned into a document and then the last three pages (letter 2) will be scanned into a second document.

 Scan completed message